mobizt/Firebase-ESP8266/src/README.md

 param **`timeoutCallback`** - Callback function will be called when stream connection was timeout (optional).

-dataAvailablecallback will be called When data in the defined path changed or the stream path changed or stream connection was resumed from read, store, update and deleteNode.
+dataAvailablecallback will be called When data in the defined path changed or the stream path changed or stream connection was resumed from reading, store, update and delete the node.

-The payload returned from server will be one of these integer, float, string, json and blob types.
+The payload returned from the server will be one of these integer, float, string, JSON and blob types.

-Call [streamData object].dataType to determine what type of data that successfully stores in database.
+Call [streamData object].dataType to determine what type of data that successfully store in the database.

-Call [streamData object].xxxData will return the appropiated data type of payload returned from server.
+Call [streamData object].xxxData will return the appropriate data type of the payload returned from the server.

 ```C++
 void setStreamCallback(FirebaseData &dataObj, StreamEventCallback dataAvailablecallback, StreamTimeoutCallback timeoutCallback = NULL);